Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Methods

 \subsection{Open repositories}

 All research methods, including the segmentation methods (python), listening test results (spreadsheets), and calculation of metrics (gnumeric) are open to the public in the following repository: https://github.com/bagustris/detect-segment-cough.
-The original and segmented audio files (mp3s and wavs) are available in the following repository: https://github.com/bagustris/virufy-data.
+The original and segmented audio files (in format MP3 and WAV, for demo) are available in the following repository: https://github.com/bagustris/virufy-data.